schryer/python_course_material/doc/stubs/pages/overview.md

 the first topic of the course introduces the teaching methods and approach that will be used.

-The course will be run in a series of hands-on half day segments.
+The course will be run in a series of 16 hands-on three hour segments.
 The first is an introduction to the course structure and installation of the required software.
 Note that all students will be required to bring a portable computer to all sessions.

 ## Software Installation